Reentrancy

 The Attack: June 17, 2016

-An attacker spotted and exploited a reentrancy vulnerability in The DAO's main withdrawal function.
-Working quietly but effectively, they managed to siphon 3.6 million ETH (roughly $50-60 million at the time) into a "child DAO" under their control.
+The attacker used a reentrancy vulnerability in The DAO's withdrawal function to divert 3.6 million ETH (roughly $50-60 million at the time) into a child DAO under their control.

-Fun fact: Several security researchers had actually warned about recursive call vulnerabilities weeks earlier.
-But the required fixes just weren't pushed live in time.
+Several security researchers warned about recursive-call vulnerabilities before the exploit, but the required fixes were not deployed in time.

 The Great Ethereum Split